gbeltramo/euchar/README.md

 # euchar

-Compute Euler Characteristic curves and surfaces of image and point data   https://gbeltramo.github.io/euchar/..
+Compute Euler Characteristic curves and surfaces of image and point data.

-### Installation
+## Installation

 For the package to install correctly the prerequisites are